Debbie Kimberly, Chair of the Board of Directors

-Frank Forrest, Chairman of the Board of Directors
+Frank Forrest, Past Chair of the Board of Directors

 Frank is the Efficiency Solutions Product Manager at Carlisle HVAC.
 Since 1965, Carlisle HVAC Products has provided high-performance solutions for the Heating Ventilation and Air Conditioning (HVAC) industry, manufacturing rolled duct sealants, mastics, adhesives, coatings and hardware as well as other accessories.
 Carlisle HVAC Products encompasses Hardcast Duct Sealants and Adhesives, DynAir Airflow Hardware, the Nexus 4 Bolt Flange Closure System, Spray-Seal (the 1st sprayable duct sealant) and ISAAC the inspection, sealing and advanced cleaning robot.
 Carlisle HVAC is passionate about energy efficiency and is focused on continuing to pioneer solutions to assist the industry in meeting these goals.
 With over 13 years in the HVAC industry this aligns perfectly with Frank’s passion about HVAC system efficiency.

-Debbie Kimberly, Vice Chairman of the Board of Directors
+Ryan Bloom, Vice Chair of the Board of Directors

 Al D’Andrea is the president of McCullough Heating & Air Conditioning, a Central Texas area contractor focused on residential and multi-family air conditioning, heating and energy conservation.
 Al has long been active in the Air Conditioning Contractors of America (ACCA) association and has served in many capacities, including president of both the Texas state and Austin city chapters.
 He served the City of Austin as a member of the Zero Energy Homes Task Force and Energy Efficiency Upgrade Task Force.
 Al holds a Texas AC contractor’s license and holds certifications from NATE, NCI, BPI and RESNET covering energy auditing, weatherization, HVAC systems design, air balancing and more.